Arya-Akshat/Linux-Shell-in-C/README.md

 # Linux-Shell-in-C
-   Implemented Linux like shell using execvp() system call with pipelining.
-It can run commands like rm, mv, cp, ls, cd, pwd and man.
+    A simple Unix shell implementation that supports various shell commands like cd, pwd, cp, rm, mv, ls, and others, including piping and background execution (&)